SeleniumHQ/selenium-ide/docs/plugins/getting-started.md

 Plugins can extend Selenium IDE's default behavior, through adding additional commands and locators, bootstrapping setup before and after test runs, and affecting the recording process.

-Selenium IDE is using the WebExtension standard to work in modern browsers, you can check out Mozilla's [Your first extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension).
-Communicating between the extensions is handled via the [external messaging protocol](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime/sendMessage), you can view an example of that [here](https://github.com/SeleniumHQ/selenium-ide/tree/master/packages/extension-boilerplate).
+Selenium IDE is using the WebExtension standard to work in modern browsers, you can check out Mozilla's <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension" target="_blank" rel="noopener noreferrer">Your first extension</a>.
+Communicating between the extensions is handled via the <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime/sendMessage" target="_blank" rel="noopener noreferrer">external messaging protocol</a>, you can view an example of that <a href="https://github.com/SeleniumHQ/selenium-ide/tree/master/packages/extension-boilerplate" target="_blank" rel="noopener noreferrer">here</a>.

 This article assumes knowledge in WebExtension development, and will only discuss Selenium IDE specific capabilities.